JohanArizona/RickAndMortyApp/README.md

 - **Character List**: Infinite scrolling (pagination) grid view with a hero header.

-- **Character Detail**: Rich UI with sticky navigation bar with fade animation and horizontal scroll for episodes/recommendations.
+- **Character Detail**: Rich UI with sticky navigation bar with fade animation and horizontal scroll for episodes and recommendations.

 - **Advanced Search**: